OGRECave/ogre-next/Docs/src/manual/compositor.md

 This parameter replaces the `only_initial` parameter in Ogre 1.x.

+-   flush\_command\_buffers \<off|on\>;

+Whether to flush the command buffer at the end of the pass.
+This can incur in a performance overhead (see OpenGL's glFlush and D3D11' ID3D11DeviceContext::Flush) for info.
+Usually you want to leave this off.
+However for VR applications that must meet VSync, profiling may show your workload benefits from submitting earlier so the GPU can start right away executing rendering commands.

+The main reason to use this is in CPU-bound scenarios where the GPU starts too late after sitting idle.

 -   identifier \<number\>;

 An arbitrary user-defined numeric ID used for identifying individual